svanderburg/nix-androidenvtests/README.md

 Emulating the example App
 -------------------------
 We can also automatically generate a script starting an emulator instance running the app.
-The following instruction builds an App for Android API-level 16, generates a script launching an emulator with a Android API-level 16 system-image that uses the `armeabi-v7a` ABI:
+The following instruction builds an App for Android API-level 16 on a `x86_64-linux` host system, generates a script launching an emulator with a Android API-level 16 system-image that uses the `armeabi-v7a` ABI:

-    $ nix-build -A emulate_myfirstapp_debug.build_16.emulate_16.armeabi-v7a
+    $ nix-build -A emulate_myfirstapp_debug.host_x86_64-linux.build_16.emulate_16.armeabi-v7a
     $ ./result/run-test-emulator

 The generated shell script takes care of performing all steps of the starting